MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-who-knows-whom.md

 The who knows whom feature is configured.

 >[!NOTE]
-> If your organization is using a custom sales app, add the Who Knows Whom widget to your app.
-Sellers can use the widget to know the collegues who can introduce them o the lead or contact.
+> If your organization is using a custom sales app or a custom form for lead or contact, add the **Who Knows Whom** widget to your app.
+The widget makes the who knows whom information available to sellers.
 More information: [Add Relationship intelligence widgets to custom forms](add-ri-widgets-to-custom-form.md).

 As a next step, work with your Microsoft 365 administrator to [Enable the connection graph](#enable-the-connection-graph).
 This step is mandatory; users will see the suggestions only after the connection graph is enabled.